 Chrome extensions are really helpful to enhance the Chrome browser’s features.
 We can download and install any of the Chrome extensions with just a few clicks of the mouse.
 But, do you know?
 We can add custom keyboard shortcuts to any installed Chrome Extensions to quickly access them.
 This will not only save us time but also refrain us from going through multiple extensions icons available in the browser address bar after the installation.
 Moreover, if we install multiple numbers of extensions then it will not be possible to keep all of them visible on the small space of the Chrome browser’s address bar.

-So, to keep all this process of accessing the extensions as simple and quick as possible, Google Chrome has an inbuilt feature that let us assign our choice keyboard shortcut for often use add-ons.
+So, to keep this process of accessing the extensions as simple and quick as possible, Google Chrome has an inbuilt feature that let us assign our choice keyboard shortcut for often-use add-ons.
 Let’s see the steps to create custom keyboard shortcuts for certain extensions.

-Trivia: The shortcut to access the installed Chrome extensions page is Chrome://extensions/ Copy and paste it in the URL address bar of the browser and press the enter button.
+Trivia: The shortcut to access the installed Chrome extensions page is chrome://extensions/ Copy and paste it into the browser’s URL address bar and press the enter button.

-How to create a shortcut for chrome extension
+How to create a shortcut for the chrome extension

 - Go to the three dots (Customize and Control Google Chrome) given on the extreme top right side of the browser.

-- Go to Menu Tool and Select the Extensions option.
+- Go to More Tool and Select the Extensions option.